StefanoFrontini/StefanoFrontini/README.md

   <img width="400" src="https://res.cloudinary.com/stefano75/image/upload/v1652346439/bsd-9-maggio_kc8enp.jpg" />
   </p>

 The community was growing steadily and to minimize the workflow I needed an app that would allow me to manage the networking events and keep track of the contacts I developed.
 So I built [bsdating.com](https://github.com/StefanoFrontini/bsp).
+Tech stack: HTML, CSS Flexbox and Grid, Vue, Gridsome, GraphQL, Algolia, Nodemailer, Strapi (headless CMS), Netlify.
 The challenge was quite big because:

-- Participants should be able to register for the event.
+- Participants should be able to register for the event and automatically be invited to subscribe to the MailChimp newsletter.

 <p align="center">
   <img width="400" src="https://res.cloudinary.com/stefano75/image/upload/v1652347222/bsd-event-registration_zwymwm.png" />